nomad-xyz/docs/docs/bridge/faq.md

 If you use Nomad to bridge your WETH back to Ethereum, you will receive WETH and will need to unwrap it manually if you want ETH again.

+### Do you have a development/testnet site?

+Yes!
+It is available at [development.app.nomad.xyz](https://development.app.nomad.xyz)

 ## Connext + Nomad
 ----
 ### What is your relationship with Connext?